Parking at Wellesley College

 Student Parking Registration

-IMPORTANT NOTICE: All returning students wishing to maintain a vehicle on campus for the 2012-2013 academic year must register their vehicles at the Wellesley College Police Department.
-You may register your vehicle 24/7.
+IMPORTANT NOTICE: All returning students wishing to maintain a vehicle on campus for the academic year must register their vehicles at the Wellesley College Police Department within the first week of the semester between the hours of 8:00am -3:00pm.
+Following this period, vehicle registration is available at Campus Police 24 hours per day 7 days per week.
+It is extremely important to register your vehicle in a timely manner to avoid parking citations.

 Parking at Wellesley College is a privilege afforded to sophomores, juniors and seniors.
-All students who own or operate a motor vehicle are required to register it with the Wellesley College Police Department within 24 hours of having the car on campus.
+All students who wish to maintain a vehicle on campus are required to register it with the Wellesley College Police Department within 24 hours of bringing it here.
 Registration of your motor vehicles may be completed at the Wellesley College Police Department.
 There is a fee associated with parking.
 Students must charge their parking registration fee to their term bill.

 All students’ vehicles must be registered in person by the owner/operator of the vehicle.
 Parking decals will be issued at the time of registration.